mathias3/Famous-Person-simulator-Speech-neural-network-/README.md

 Val_los has the best score so far( LSTM with no acctiwation but with batch_norm on embeddings)  together with .h5 file of weights

-#update3 I tried GRU simpleRNN  activiation: rElu, Elu with now effect for better learning curve
+#update3 I tried GRU simpleRNN with both activiation: rElu, Elu with no effect for better learning curve